HomeFINANCEChanges in Taxability Of The Dividend: Before & After F.Y.2020-2021

 Before F.Y.
 2020-2021, it was considered that instead of thousands of shareholders paying tax separately, it is better that the company pays the DDT at the time of declaration, distribution, or payment.
 However, it was felt that investors were shifting to growth schemes from dividend payout schemes as the dividend payout was very low.
 Also, shareholders with the higher slab rate would pay more tax on such dividends.

-Effects of such change
+Effects of Such Change

 1. Higher tax on Dividends – Investors who are covered under a higher tax bracket pay a higher tax on dividend income.
 For instance, an investor earning a salary of 20lakhs receives a dividend amounting to Rs.
 10000.
 Then the government would receive a tax of Rs.3120 on such an amount as compared to Rs.1500 in the earlier scenario.